 Parents are urged to exercise extreme caution in the car parks, especially after school when the car parks are very busy.
+Parents can park on the grassed area beside the Preschool.
 Please don't block the entrance and exits and be aware of other drivers.
-Parents are encouraged to park on Brand Street and walk down the path.